TheFlameZEternal/PyPI.js/README.md

+---

 # PyPI.js
+##### Created by TheFlameZEternal

+---
-JavaScript package for Python and Lua imports as well as some extras.
+- PyPI is a JavaScript package with ports of Python and Lua and custom functions to make development easier.
+- Import and export instructions are in the main PyPI.js file